Tribes accuse Corps of withholding pipeline study records

 BISMARCK, N.D. — Tribes battling the Dakota Access oil pipeline in court are accusing the Army Corps of Engineers of withholding dozens of documents that could bolster their case that the pipeline could unfairly impact them.

-Attorneys for the four Sioux tribes allege some records that are missing relate to the pipeline’s crossing beneath the Missouri River, which the Dakotas tribes rely on for drinking water, fishing and religious practices.
+Many of the records that attorneys for the four Sioux tribes allege are missing relate to the pipeline’s crossing beneath the Lake Oahe reservoir on the Missouri River in the Dakotas, which the tribes rely on for drinking water, fishing and religious practices.
+Fears of a spill into the river sparked prolonged protests in 2016 and early 2017 that drew thousands of pipeline opponents from around the world to southern North Dakota.

-The tribes are asking a federal judge to order the Corps to turn over the requested documents.
-The Justice Department declined comment on behalf of the Corps.

-The records are related to a court-ordered Corps study on the pipeline’s impacts on tribes.
-The Corps says it substantiated the agency’s earlier determination that the pipeline doesn’t unfairly impact minorities.
-The tribes are challenging that assertion.
+The Corps, which permitted the $3.8 billion pipeline that began moving North Dakota oil to Illinois in June 2017, “produced a fragmented and incomplete record designed to defend a flawed agency action, one that omits key documents important to the tribes’ legal challenge,” attorneys for the Standing Rock, Cheyenne River, Yankton and Oglala Sioux tribes wrote in a Wednesday court filing.
+They implored U.S. District Judge James Boasberg to order the Corps to turn over the requested documents.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.